-- For secured loans, the Collateral Coverage Ratio (defined below) under the MSPLF used at the time of origination of the loan must be either (1) at least 200% or (2) not less than the aggregate Collateral Coverage Ratio for all of the borrower's other secured Loans or Debt Instruments (other than Mortgage Debt).
+- If the loan is secured because the borrower has other secured debt that is not Mortgage Debt, the Collateral Coverage Ratio (defined below) under the MSPLF used at the time of origination of the loan must be either (1) at least 200% or (2) not less than the aggregate Collateral Coverage Ratio for all of the borrower's other secured Loans or Debt Instruments (other than Mortgage Debt).
 Priority loans do not need to share in all of the collateral that secures such other Loans or Debt Instruments.
-However, if MSPLF loans are secured by the same collateral as any of the borrower's other Loans or Debt Instruments (other than Mortgage Debt), then the lien upon such collateral must be and remain senior to or pari passu with the lien(s) of the other creditor(s).
+However, if MSPLF loans are secured by the same collateral as any of the borrower's other Loans or Debt Instruments (other than Mortgage Debt) because the borrower has other secured debt that is not Mortgage Debt, then the lien upon such collateral must be and remain senior to or pari passu with the lien(s) of the other creditor(s).
 Borrowers would be responsible for valuing the collateral. - "Collateral Coverage Ratio" means (a) the aggregate value of any relevant collateral security, including the pro rata value of any shared collateral, divided by (b) the outstanding aggregate principal amount of the relevant debt.
-This definition does not address what "relevant collateral" is and how to determine "pro rata" value of shared collateral.
+This definition does not address what "relevant collateral" is and how to determine "pro rata" value of shared collateral. - MSPLF loans can be unsecured only if the borrower does not have, as of the date of origination, any secured Loans or Debt Instruments (other than Mortgage Debt).
+If a borrower has no other secured debt (other than Mortgage Debt), the Collateral Coverage Ratio and pari passu requirements do not apply to the collateral that secures the MSPLF Loan.
+However, unsecured MSPLF loans must not be contractually subordinated in terms of payment priority to any of the borrower's other unsecured Loans or Debt Instruments.

-- MSPLF loans can be unsecured only if the borrower does not have, as of the date of origination, any secured Loans or Debt Instruments (other than Mortgage Debt).
-Unsecured MSPLF loans must not be contractually subordinated in terms of payment priority to any of the borrower's other unsecured Loans or Debt Instruments. - Life of the Loan.
-In order to comply with the priority and security requirement after the date of origination, the loan documentation must - > ensure that the loan does not become contractually subordinated in terms of priority to any of the borrower's other Loan or Debt Instruments; and - > contain a lien covenant or negative pledge that is of the type with exceptions, limitations, carve-outs, baskets, materiality thresholds, and qualifiers consistent with the lender's ordinary course lending to similarly situated borrowers.
+- Life of the Loan.
+In order to comply with the priority and security requirement after the date of origination, the loan documentation must - ensure that the loan does not become contractually subordinated in terms of priority to any of the borrower's other Loan or Debt Instruments; and - > contain a lien covenant or negative pledge that is of the type with exceptions, limitations, carve-outs, baskets, materiality thresholds, and qualifiers consistent with the lender's ordinary course lending to similarly situated borrowers.